 As of April 18, only a few EVs qualify for the full $7,500 tax credit.
 Some electric vehicles that don’t qualify include about nine models from mostly foreign manufacturers like Hyundai, Volkswagen, BMW, Rivian, Nissan, and Volvo.

-Some Tesla models, like the Model Y and the Model 3 Performance, are eligible for the full EV credit, other Tesla EVs are only eligible for half the credit or $3,750.
+Some Tesla models, like the Model Y and in a new development, all of the Model 3 series are eligible for the full EV credit.
 The full list of vehicles qualifying for some or all of the tax credit amount can be found on the government's fuel economy website.

-Meanwhile, Sen. Joe Manchin (D-WV), recently threatened to sue the Treasury over the implementation of the EV tax credit, over concern that the clean vehicle rules provide too much flexibility for overseas manufacturers.
+Meanwhile, Sen. Joe Manchin (D-WV), has threatened to sue the Treasury over the implementation of the EV tax credit, over concern that the clean vehicle rules provide too much flexibility for overseas manufacturers.

 “It is horrific that the [Biden] Administration continues to ignore the purpose of the law which is to bring manufacturing back to America and ensure we have reliable and secure supply chains,” Manchin said in a statement regarding the proposed rules, and the IRA.